-- 1. accounting records were not kept in respect of the Charity as required by section 386 of the 2006 Act; or - 2. the accounts do not accord with those records; or - 3. the accounts do not comply with the accounting requirements of section 396 of the 2006 Act other than any requirement that the accounts give a 'true and fair' view which is not a matter considered as part of an independent examination; or - 4. the accounts have not been prepared in accordance with the methods and principles of the Statement of Recommended Practice for accounting and reporting by charities [applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102)].
+- accounting records were not kept in respect of the Charity as required by section 386 of the 2006 Act; or 1. - the financial statements do not accord with those records; or 2. - the financial statements do not comply with the accounting requirements of section 396 of the 2006 Act 3. other than any requirement that the financial statements give a 'true and fair' view which is not a matter considered as part of an independent examination; or - the financial statements have not been prepared in accordance with the methods and principles of the 4.
+Statement of Recommended Practice for accounting and reporting by charities [applicable to charities preparing their financial statements in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102)].